larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 thesis was integral calculus.
 He did a bunch of stuff on that, and we've done it for years and.
-There was a big piece of Maxim.
+There was a big piece of Macsyma.
 It was immigration.
 Now exactly.
-What is his though I don't know what your this is this now at a later stage maximum did run on
+What is his though I don't know what your this is this now at a later stage Macsyma did run on
 Multics and these 2741 terminals we normally use with CTSS and MULTICS.
 (82:04)